-filesystem: Alias for a flash file system.
-Use flash: for the system board flash device.
-Ifile-url The path (directory) and name of a bootable image.
+Syntax Description filesystem: Alias for a flash file system.
+Use flash: for the system board flash device. lfile-url The path (directory) and name of a bootable image.
 Separate image names with a semicolon.

-The switch attempts to automatically boot the system by using information in the BOOT environment variable.
-If this variable is not set, the switch attempts to load and execute the first executable image it can by performing a recursive, depth-first search throughout the flash file system.
-In a depth-first search of a directory, each encountered subdirectory is completely searched before continuing the search in the original directory.
+Defaults The switch attempt ts to automatically boot the system by using information in the BOOT environment variable.
+If this var can by performing iable is not set, the switch attempts to load and execute the first executable image it a recursive, depth-first search throughout the flash file system.
+In a depth-first search encountered subdirectory is completely searched before continuing the search in the Command Modes Global configuration Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines Filenames and dire ctory names are case sensitive.
 If you are using the archive download-sw privileged EXEC command to maintain system images, you never need to use the boot system command.
-The boot system command is automatically manipulated to load the downloaded image.

-This command changes the setting of the BOOT environment variable.
-For more information, see Appendix A, "Cisco ME 3400 Ethernet Access Switch Boot Loader Commands."

-Command Description show boot Displays the settings of the boot environment variables.
+The boot system command is automatically manipulated to load the downloaded image. nges the setting of the BOOT environment variable.
+For more information, see o ME 3400 Ethernet Access Switch Boot Loader Commands."
+Related Commands Command Description show boot Displays the settings of the boot environment variables.